-The principal activities of the Group during the year were the provision of legal services and the conduct of an insurance recovery consulting business through a partner company in New Zealand.
+The principal activities of the Group during the year were the provision of legal services in Australia and in New Zealand in conjunction with affiliate Shine NZ.

-No significant changes in the nature of the Company's principal activities occurred during the Financial Year.
+No significant changes in the nature of Shine's principal activities occurred during the Financial Year.